Embedding Journeys

 export type DataInjectionOptions = {

-/** the initial step index of the journey. aka, where to start the journey from */
+/** the stable id of the step to start the journey from. aka, where to start the journey from (recommended) */

 initialStepIndex?: number